 Andrés S. Martin MD, MPH

-Riva Ariella Ritvo Professor in the Child Study Center and Professor of Psychiatry; Deputy Chair for Training and Education and Director of Medical Studies, Yale Child Study Center; Medical Director, Children's Psychiatric Inpatient Service at Yale-New Haven Children's Hospital
+Riva Ariella Ritvo Professor of Pediatric Oncology Psychosocial Services, Yale Child Study Center; Deputy Chair for Training and Education and Director of Medical Studies, Yale Child Study Center; Medical Director, Children's Psychiatric Inpatient Service at Yale-New Haven Children's Hospital

 Inpatient child and adolescent psychiatry; Psychopharmacology; Pediatric psychosomatic medicine; Psychosocial aspects of pediatric oncology; Medical education in child and adolescent psychiatry